 More of my story

-My Memoir comes out soon (probably 2018), and this is a sneak peek into pieces of my story.
+My Memoir comes out soon (projected to be end of 2018), and this is a sneak peek into pieces of my story.

-I have spent a lifetime overcoming trauma, abuse, rape, loss, and deep pain.
+I have spent a lifetime overcoming trauma, abuse, rape, loss, deep pain and am a suicide survivor.
 I have always gotten back up with scraped knees and a bruised heart and kept going.
 I have stories for days, not one dark night of the soul but hundreds.

 Resilience and love are what I am known for.